Hearing Tests in The UK & Ireland

 An ear tip is placed in the canal that is connected to a handheld machine; it briefly varies the pressure in the ear.
 By changing the pressure, the movement of the eardrum can be measured.
 It takes only a few minutes to complete.
 You will not need to respond during this test.

 What is acoustic reflex threshold testing?

 When we hear a loud noise, our ear protects itself with a reflex which stiffens the eardrum.
 We use this reflex to test the Facial and Auditory nerves.
 This test measures how the stapedius muscle contracts in response to a loud sound.
 The absence or presence of acoustic reflexes can be important for differential diagnosis.

 Often, tympanometry and acoustic reflex thresholds are done together.
 With the ear tip in your canal, you will hear beeps that are progressively louder.
 You will not need to respond.
 Instead, the machine will automatically measure the response.

 This test measures how well the outer hair cells in the cochlear work.
 The outer hair cells produce low-level sounds called Otoacoustic Emissions in response to clicks.
 A conductive or sensorineural hearing loss will often result in absent DPOAE responses.

 How is DPOAE testing performed?

 With an ear tip in the canal, clicks are presented in the ear.
 In response, the cochlear emits a sound which is recorded by the equipment.
 The extent of the response and the frequency at which the reaction occurs is measured and recorded.

 Explanation of the results

-Once the testing is complete, the professional will explain the results, they will explain exactly what they have found and detail why it is having the impact it is in your life.
-They will also make recommendations based on their results in order for you to return to a more normal level of hearing and allow you to engage fully in your life.
+Once the testing is complete, the professional will explain the results, they will tell what they have found and detail why it is having the impact it is in your life.
+They will also make recommendations based on their results for you to return to a more normal level of hearing and allow you to engage fully in your life.